dronekit/dronekit-python/docs/guide/copter/guided_mode.rst

         vehicle.send_mavlink(msg)
         vehicle.flush()

+.. versionadded:: Copter 3.2.1.
+You can explicitly reset the ROI by sending the
+    `MAV_CMD_DO_SET_ROI <http://copter.ardupilot.com/common-mavlink-mission-command-messages-mav_cmd/#mav_cmd_do_set_roi>`_
-From Copter 3.2.1 you can explicitly reset the ROI by sending the `MAV_CMD_DO_SET_ROI <http://copter.ardupilot.com/common-mavlink-mission-command-messages-mav_cmd/#mav_cmd_do_set_roi>`_ command with zero in all values.
-The vehicle will then face the direction of travel.
+	command with zero in all parameters.
+The front of the vehicle will then follow the direction of travel.

 The ROI (and yaw) is also reset when the mode, or the command used to control movement, is changed.